Free Things to Do on the Amalfi Coast: 20 Best Experiences

 Fornillo is Positano’s less famous second beach — a 10-minute walk around the headland from the main Spiaggia Grande.
 Significantly quieter, more relaxed, more local in atmosphere, and with a small free section where you can set up a towel without paying beach club prices.
 The water is the same extraordinary blue as everywhere else on the coast.

-Price: Free (public section) / Beach club chairs ~€20–35 | Best time: Mornings or late afternoons
+Price: Free public section / beach club pricing varies by season | Best time: Mornings or late afternoons

 With kids: The water at Fornillo is calmer than Spiaggia Grande — better for young children and easier for swimming without boat wake.